rewe-digital/terraform-provider-sonarcloud/README.md

 - Members (Default) - with 2 members
 - Owners (Should be auto-created as well) - with 1 member
 - TEST_DONT_REMOVE - with 0 members (see environment variables below to see how to customize this)

+Acceptance tests also rely on the following preconfigured SonarCloud Resources:

+- One test Quality Gate
+- One test Project

  Set the following environment variables before running the acceptance test: